smartdevicelink/sdl_evolution/proposals/NNNN-developer-oem-communication.md

 > From an app developer's perspective

 #### Viewing an App Issue
 App developers and granted OEMs will be able to view the details of the issue and participate in an issue-specific discussion.
-The authoring OEM is able to discuss, close, re-open, resolve, and un-resolve the issue.
-Other OEMs may only participate in the discussion.
-The app developer may participate in the discussion and mark the issue as resolved or un-resolved.
+The authoring OEM is able to discuss, close, and re-open the issue.
+The app developer and other OEMs (if the issue is shared with all OEMs) may only participate in the discussion of the issue.

 ![issue-view-oem][issue-view-oem]
 > From an OEM's perspective